-The HVBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
+The VBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
 Specifically, Hospital VBP seeks to encourage hospitals to improve the quality and safety of care that Medicare beneficiaries and all patients receive during acute-care inpatient stays by:

-- eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm)
+- Eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm).

-- adopting evidence-based care standards and protocols that result in the best outcomes for the most patients
+- Adopting evidence-based care standards and protocols that result in the best outcomes for the most patients.

-- re-engineering hospital processes that improve patients experience of care
+- Re-engineering hospital processes that improve patients experience of care.

 The following categories of hospitals are excluded from the program:

-- hospitals subject to payment reductions under the Hospital Inpatient Quality Reporting (IQR) Program
+- Hospitals subject to payment reductions under the Hospital Inpatient Quality Reporting (IQR) Program.

-- hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, childrens, and 11 Prospective Payment System (PPS)-exempt cancer hospitals
+- Hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, childrens, and 11 Prospective Payment System (PPS)-exempt cancer hospitals.

-- hospitals that are paid under Section 1814(b)(3) and have received an exemption from the HVBP Program from the Secretary of the Department of Health and Human Services (HHS)
+- Hospitals that are paid under Section 1814(b)(3) and have received an exemption from the HVBP Program from the Secretary of the Department of Health and Human Services (HHS).

-- hospitals cited by the HHS Secretary for deficiencies during the applicable fiscal year performance period(s) that pose an immediate jeopardy (IJ) to patients health or safety
+- Hospitals cited by the HHS Secretary for deficiencies during the applicable fiscal year performance period(s) that pose an immediate jeopardy (IJ) to patients health or safety.